 - Weight reduction to relieve additional stress from the vertebral column.

 - Surgical intervention to correct the curves of the spinal column.

 The flat back is a kind of sagittal imbalance or front to back imbalance in the vertebral column.
 It is a condition in which the lower part of the vertebral column loses some or all of its normal anatomical curvature.
 There may be many symptoms of the flat back, including:

 - Difficulty in standing in an upright posture

 - Difficulty in performing routine activities

-- Chronic pain in the lower back region.
+- Chronic pain in the lower back region

-In severe cases, surgery is needed to correct the spinal column and prevent the misalignment of the vertebral column to worsen.
+In severe cases, surgery is needed to correct the spinal column and prevent the misalignment of the vertebral column from worsening.

 4) Forward Head Posture

-- Stress is enhanced in the cervical region of the vertebral column.
-This is so because the head remains set in a poor posture, the cervical region has to support the extra weight.
-For every inch, the head is in a forward position, an additional weight of 10 pounds is felt at the neck.
+- Stress is enhanced in the neck.
+When the head remains set in a poor posture, the cervical region has to support the extra weight.
+For every inch the head is in a forward position, an additional weight of 10 pounds is felt in the neck.